raizen74/aws-sysops/README.md

 `warm pool` is a feature of Auto Scaling groups that allows you to scale out more quickly by having instances pre-initialized.
 Instead of waiting for an EC2 instance to initialize when a scale-out event occurs, the instance is ready and available in the warm pool, reducing the overall time for the scale-out operation.

+**Lifecycle hooks**

+Lifecycle hooks enable you to perform custom actions by pausing instances as an ASG launches or terminates them.
+When an instance is paused, it remains in a wait state either until you complete the lifecycle action using the `complete-lifecycle-action` command or the `CompleteLifecycleAction` operation, or until the timeout period ends (one hour by default).

+For example, when a scale-in event occurs, the terminating instance is first deregistered from the load balancer.
+Then, a lifecycle hook pauses the instance before it is terminated.
+While the instance is in the wait state, you can, for example, connect to the instance and download logs or other data before the instance is fully terminated.
 ## EBS
 - `EBS HDD volume - SC1` is backed by hard disk drives (HDDs) and provides the **lowest cost per GB** of all EBS volume types.
 It is ideal for less frequently accessed workloads with large, cold datasets
 - `EBS HDD volume - ST1` is backed by hard disk drives (HDDs) and is **ideal for frequently accessed**, throughput intensive workloads with large datasets and large I/O sizes, such as MapReduce, Kafka, log processing, data warehouse, and ETL workloads.